mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

         * channelReadComplete - Invoked when a read operation on the Channel has completed.
         * channelRead - Invoked if data is read from the Channel.
         * channelWritabilityChanged - Invoked when the writability state of the Channel changes.
             The user can ensure writes are not done too quickly (to avoid an OutOfMemoryError) or can resume writes when the Channel becomes writable again.
 The Channel method isWritable() can be called to detect the writability of the channel.
 The threshold for writability can be set via Channel.config().setWriteHighWaterMark() and Channel.config().setWriteLowWaterMark().
-        * userEventTriggered - Invoked when ChannelnboundHandler.fireUserEventTriggered() is called because
-        a POJO was passed through the ChannelPipeline.
+        * userEventTriggered - Invoked when ChannelnboundHandler.fireUserEventTriggered() is called because a POJO was passed through the ChannelPipeline.
-    * These are
-      called when data is received or when the state of the associated Channel changes
+    * These are called when data is received or when the state of the associated Channel changes
-    * As
-      we mentioned earlier, these methods map closely to the Channel lifecycle
+    * As we mentioned earlier, these methods map closely to the Channel lifecycle
     * When a ChannelInboundHandler implementation overrides channelRead(), it is responsible for explicitly releasing the memory associated with pooled ByteBuf instances `ReferenceCountUtil.release(msg)`
         * But managing resources in this way can be cumbersome
         * A simpler alternative is to use SimpleChannelInboundHandler
         * SimpleChannelInboundHandler releases resources automatically, you shouldn’t store references to any messages for later use, as these will become invalid
 * Interface ChannelOutboundHandler
     * Outbound operations and data are processed by ChannelOutboundHandler
-    * Its methods
-      are invoked by Channel, ChannelPipeline, and ChannelHandlerContext
+    * Its methods are invoked by Channel, ChannelPipeline, and ChannelHandlerContext
     * A powerful capability of ChannelOutboundHandler is to defer an operation or event on demand, which allows for sophisticated approaches to request handling
-        * If
-          writing to the remote peer is suspended, for example, you can defer flush operations and resume them later
+        * If writing to the remote peer is suspended, for example, you can defer flush operations and resume them later
     * ChannelOutboundHandler methods
-        * bind(ChannelHandlerContext,SocketAddress,ChannelPromise) - Invoked on request to bind the
-            Channel to a local address
+        * bind(ChannelHandlerContext,SocketAddress,ChannelPromise) - Invoked on request to bind the Channel to a local address
         * connect(ChannelHandlerContext,SocketAddress,SocketAddress,ChannelPromise) - Invoked on request to connect the
         Channel to the remote peer
         * disconnect(ChannelHandlerContext,ChannelPromise) - Invoked on request to disconnect the Channel from the remote peer
         * close(ChannelHandlerContext,ChannelPromise) - Invoked on request to close the Channel
         * deregister(ChannelHandlerContext,ChannelPromise) - Invoked on request to deregister the Channel from its EventLoop
         * read(ChannelHandlerContext) - Invoked on request to read more data from the Channel
         * flush(ChannelHandlerContext) - Invoked on request to flush queued data to the remote peer through the Channel
         * write(ChannelHandlerContext,Object,ChannelPromise) - Invoked on request to write data through the Channel to the remote peer
-    * Most of the methods in Channel-
-      OutboundHandler take a ChannelPromise argument to be notified when the operation completes.
+    * Most of the methods in ChannelOutboundHandler take a ChannelPromise argument to be notified when the operation completes.
 ChannelPromise is a subinterface of ChannelFuture that defines the writable methods, such as setSuccess() or setFailure(), thus making ChannelFuture immutable
 * ChannelHandler adapters
-    * You can use the classes ChannelInboundHandlerAdapter and ChannelOutbound- HandlerAdapter as starting points for your own ChannelHandlers
+    * You can use the classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter as starting points for your own ChannelHandlers
-    * These adapters
-      provide basic implementations of ChannelInboundHandler and ChannelOutbound- Handler respectively
+    * These adapters provide basic implementations of ChannelInboundHandler and ChannelOutboundHandler respectively
     * extends the abstract class ChannelHandlerAdapter
     * ChannelHandlerAdapter also provides the utility method isSharable()
-        * This
-          method returns true if the implementation is annotated as Sharable, indicating that it can be added to multiple ChannelPipelines
+        * This method returns true if the implementation is annotated as Sharable, indicating that it can be added to multiple ChannelPipelines
 * Resource management
     * Whenever you act on data by calling ChannelInboundHandler.channelRead() or ChannelOutboundHandler.write(), you need to ensure that there are no resource leaks.
         * Netty uses reference counting to handle pooled ByteBufs
-    * Netty provides class Resource-
-      LeakDetector, which will sample about 1% of your application’s buffer allocations to check for memory leaks
+    * Netty provides class ResourceLeakDetector, which will sample about 1% of your application’s buffer allocations to check for memory leaks
     * Leak-detection levels
         * DISABLED - Disables leak detection.
 Use this only after extensive testing.